 c) The $k$-th power of the sublaplacian on the Heisenberg group $\mathbb{H} ^{n},$ $\Delta_{\mathbb{H}}^{k}$.
 For this operator Benson, Dooley and Ratcliff in \cite{BDR}, as already recalled, have computed the explicit form of a homogeneous fundamental solution under the restriction $k\leq n$.
 Here:

 therefore

 \end{example}

-The further limitation $r>n-\nu$ appearing in Theorem \ref{Thm estimates on Gamma}, \emph{for the validity of pointwise upper estimates and }$\Gamma$\emph{ and its derivatives}, is consistent with the results proved by the Authors and Bonfiglioli in \cite{BBB-fundsol} for second order homogeneous (and not left invariant) hypoelliptic operators.
+The further limitation $r>\nu-n$ appearing in Theorem \ref{Thm estimates on Gamma}, \emph{for the validity of pointwise upper estimates on} $\Gamma$\emph{ and its derivatives}, is consistent with the results proved by the Authors and Bonfiglioli in \cite{BBB-fundsol} for second order homogeneous (and not left-invariant) hypoelliptic operators.
 Let us recall here an example studied in \cite[Exm.\,6.7]{BBB-fundsol}:

 \begin{example} We consider the vector fields on $\mathbb{R}^{2}$